heraldgo/heraldd/README.md

       print_key: [trigger_param/result]
 ```

-The execution param is set in the environment variable for the command.
+The execution param is set in `json` format as the
+environment variable for the command.
 The default variable name is `HERALD_EXECUTE_PARAM`,
 which could be configured by job param `param_env_name`.